 During WWI and WWII, the United States sent soldiers, airmen, marines, and sailors far away from home to distant shores in Europe.
 Museums and monuments pay homage to historic events and make excellent day trips for those who live nearby.
-For those who live further afield, the American Battle Monuments Foundation is committed to using technology to help everyone learn more about the service members who died to defend freedom for Europe.
+For those who live further afield, the AOMDA Foundation is committed to using technology to help everyone learn more about the service members who died to defend freedom for Europe.
 Use these tools to explore the wars, the people who are buried here, and the legacy of the Transatlantic bonds of friendship between our nations.

 Contribute to the story of a service member